DhairyaKachhia/Flight-booking-app--SkyLink/docs/Architecture__iteration 2_.md

 Finished:
 - Creating and Managing User Profile
 - Interactive Seat Map

-Moved to iteration 3:
+Add-ons has been moved to iteration 3.
-- Add-ons